skift-org/skift/readme.md

 # Introduction

-**skiftOS** is a hobby operating system built from scratch in contemporary C and C++ for ARM, x86, and RISC-V architectures.
+**skiftOS** is a hobby operating system built from scratch using contemporary C and C++ for ARM, x86, and RISC-V architectures.
+It is designed to be simple, modern, modular, open, and inclusive. skiftOS features a modern C++ core library, modern reactive UI, and a capability-based microkernel for security and modularity.

-Following the 80/20 rule, **skift** tries to be a simple, yet powerful operating system that can be used for daily tasks.
-It is designed to be modular, extensible, and easy to use and hack on.

 ## Values

 As a hobby operating system, skiftOS is built with the following values in mind:

-- **Simple**: skiftOS is designed to be simple and easy to use.
-It is not meant to be a full-featured operating system, but rather a simple, yet powerful operating system that can be used for daily tasks.
+- **Simple**: skiftOS aims to be simple and easy to use, without being overly complex or difficult to understand.
+It prioritizes user-friendliness over feature bloat.

-- **Modern**: skiftOS is built using modern C++ and C standards and is designed to be extensible and hackable.
+- **Modern**: skiftOS is built using modern C++ and C standards, and is designed to be extensible and hackable.
+It leverages modern programming techniques and technologies to provide a robust and efficient operating system.

 - **Modular**: skiftOS is designed to be modular and extensible.
-It is possible to add new features to the operating system without having to modify the core components.
+It is built around a microkernel architecture, which allows for the addition of new features without having to modify the core components of the operating system.

-- **Open**: skiftOS is open-source and licensed under the MIT license.
-It is free to use, modify, and redistribute.
+- **Open**: skiftOS is an open-source project and is licensed under the MIT license.
+This means that anyone can use, modify, and redistribute the code without any restrictions.

 - **Inclusive**: skiftOS is built by a diverse group of people from all around the world.
-It is designed to be inclusive and welcoming to everyone.
+It is designed to be inclusive and welcoming to everyone, regardless of their background or experience level.
+The project encourages contributions from all members of the community.

 ## Features

+skiftOS has several notable features:

-- **Modern C++ Core Library**: skiftOS is built using [karm](src/libs/) a modern C++ core library build by taking the best of the Rust and C++ worlds.
+- **Modern C++ Core Library**: skiftOS is built using karm, a modern C++ core library that provides essential functionality like memory management, file I/O, and networking. karm takes inspiration from Rust and C++ to create a powerful and efficient library.

-- **Modern Reactive UI**: Applications are built using [karm-ui](src/libs/karm-ui) a modern reactive UI library build around unidirectional data flow inspired by [React](https://reactjs.org/) and [Flutter](https://flutter.dev/).
+- **Modern Reactive UI**: skiftOS uses karm-ui, a modern reactive UI library that is based on unidirectional data flow.
+It takes inspiration from popular UI frameworks like React and Flutter, and enables developers to create powerful and responsive user interfaces.

-- **Capability-based Microkernel**: skiftOS is built around a capability-based microkernel that provides a secure and modular environment for applications.
+- **Capability-based Microkernel**: skiftOS is built around a microkernel architecture that uses capability-based security.
+This means that each process has only the permissions it needs to perform its tasks, which makes the operating system more secure and easier to maintain.

+- **Multi-architecture Support**: skiftOS can run on multiple architectures, including ARM, x86, and RISC-V. This makes it highly versatile and allows it to run on a variety of devices.

+- **Easy to Hack On**: skiftOS is designed to be easy to hack on, with a focus on simplicity and modularity.
+This means that developers can easily contribute to the project and add new features without having to understand the entire codebase.

+- **Free and Open-Source**: skiftOS is licensed under the MIT license and is free to use, modify, and redistribute.
+This makes it accessible to everyone and encourages collaboration and innovation.

 ## Screenshot